alexdisdier/100-days-of-code/r1-log.md

 - Did some css to make a card
 - Used React and boilerplate Create React App
 - I could come back to this project and make a possibility to either fetch French quotes or English quotes.
--I could also change the styling everytime it refreshes.
+- I could also change the styling everytime it refreshes.

 **Thoughts:** I really enjoyed working with React.
 I feel like I'm getting a grasp on what it can do.